 Field Name Instructions 1.
 Introduction to Application (for Resubmission or Revision only) Use only if you are submitting an R&R Resubmission or Revision (Cover Page Item 8).
-The Introduction may not exceed 1-3 pages for resubmissions (previously known as a revision or amendment) or one page for revisions (previously known as competing supplements).
-Page limits for the Introduction vary for specialized mechanisms (e.g., R03 and R21 applications).
+The Introduction may not exceed 1-3 pages for resubmissions or one page for revisions.
+Page limits for the Introduction vary for specialized programs (e.g., R03 and R21 applications).
 Applicants must follow the page limits that are outlined in the specific announcement.
 Save this information in a single file in a location you remember.
-Click Add Attachment, browse to where you saved the file, select the file, and then click Open.
+Click Add Attachment , browse to where you saved the file, select the file, and then click Open .